Many Americans can now get a 4th COVID shot – but should they wait? - NewsBreak

 “It’s very likely we are going to see an increase in cases sometime in the next few weeks to a month here in the U.S.,” said Garibaldi.
 Though he said he doesn’t expect the surge to be nearly as big as the winter spike in COVID-19 cases caused by the BA.1 variant of omicron.

 It’s not clear yet how much additional protection a fourth shot offers.
-An early study out of Israel indicates a fourth shot greatly reduced the risk of dying from COVID-19 for older people, but the study hasn’t been peer-reviewed and there hasn’t been enough time yet to collect additional evidence in the U.S.Do you still need a booster shot if you just had COVID?
+An early study out of Israel indicates a fourth shot greatly reduced the risk of dying from COVID-19 for older people, but the study hasn’t been peer-reviewed and there hasn’t been enough time yet to collect additional evidence in the U.S.Steelers QB Dwayne Haskins dies after being hit by car

 However, the risks associated with additional booster shots are very small.